 - Let the coffee cool to room temperature.

-- Add the SCOBY and 1 tablespoon of brewed kombucha (for the acidity) to the jar.
+- Add the SCOBY and the 1 Tablespoon of brewed kombucha to the jar.

 - Cover with cheesecloth or a coffee filter and a rubber band.

 - Let sit at room temperature for 3-5 days or until it reaches desired flavor.
 It will still be slightly tangy and bitter at this point.

 - Remove the SCOBY and use to make a new batch.